CDCgov/data-exchange-upload/upload-server/readme.md

 ##### Optional Azure blob for sender manifest config files

-If you would like to store the sender manifest config files on Azure, create a blob container for them using the same credentials as the upload blob container.
-Copy the `../upload-configs/v1` and `../upload-configs/v2` directories to the blob.
-Set `DEX_MANIFEST_CONFIG_CONTAINER_NAME` to the new blob container name
+To store the sender manifest config files on Azure, create a blob container for them using the same credentials as the upload blob container.
+Copy the `../upload-configs` directory to the blob.

+Set `DEX_MANIFEST_CONFIG_CONTAINER_NAME` to the new blob container name.

 *upload-server/.env*: